google/material-design-lite/README.md

 Web Starter Kit strives to give you a high performance starting point out of the box and we actively work on delivering the best [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) score and frame-rate possible.

 In terms of CSS, opting to just use the minimal layout (main.css, h5bp.css) weighs in at ~7KB before modifications are made.
 Opting to use the Style Guide styles (the default) will take this up to ~39KB.
-It is your choice which path makes the most sense for your project, however notes on excluding Style Guide styles are in our Gulpfile.
+It is your choice which path makes the most sense for your project, however notes on excluding Style Guide styles are in our gulpfile.

 ## Browser Support